vishnu350/st/README.md

 Simple Terminal+ is a beautiful yet lightweight terminal (~100KB) with essential features and rock-solid stability for daily use.
 It is best used with tmux combined with a [nerd-fonts](https://www.nerdfonts.com/) of your choice.

-If you just want a minimal, beautiful terminal with essential features, st+ is for you.
-It's a fork of [st](https://st.suckless.org) that bundles a curated set of patches and quality-of-life features:
+This is a fork of [st](https://st.suckless.org) that bundles a curated set of patches and quality-of-life features:
 - Automatically install a [nerd-font](https://www.nerdfonts.com/) or download a beautiful [Gogh](https://gogh-co.github.io/Gogh/) color scheme via the `st-config` command.
 - Customizable color scheme with built-in support for over 300+ [Gogh](https://gogh-co.github.io/Gogh/) color schemes.
 - Proper "Open Terminal Here" integration for Nautilus, including "Open in Remote/Local Terminal" for remote connections.